-Keep reading for more specific on daily matcha serving sizes, the amount amount for wellness, how quality comes into play, and more.
+Keep reading for more specific on daily matcha green tea powder serving sizes, the amount for wellness, how quality comes into play, and more.

-How much matcha you have a day depends on the quality of the matcha and personal taste
+How much matcha you have a day depends on the quality of the matcha tea powder and personal taste

-The Matcha health benefits that interest you most can help you decide which matcha to choose and how much to drink each day.
+The Matcha health benefits that interest you most may help you decide which matcha to choose and how much to drink each day.

-- A 2018 study determined that of 67 samples of matcha tea tested outside of Japan, only one possessed prominent stress-reducing and blood pressure lowering properties due to the reduced amino acids of low-grade matcha tea .
+- A 2018 study determined that of 67 samples of matcha powdered green tea tested outside of Japan, only one possessed prominent stress-reducing and blood pressure lowering properties due to the reduced amino acids of low-grade matcha tea powder .

 - Our guide to the Differences between Matcha Grades can help explain this further.
 Here we’ll discuss how these details play into daily serving size.

-Keep in mind that low-grade matcha does come with other possible harmful side effects and risks, and experts recommend choosing a source of premium matcha that is rich in health-boosting compounds and heavily tested.
+Keep in mind that low-grade matcha green tea powder does come with other possible harmful side effects and risks, and experts recommend choosing a source of premium matcha that is rich in health-boosting compounds and heavily tested.

 What is the optimum amount of matcha to have in a day?
 How much matcha should I drink in a day?